daniellejohnstoneKO/daniellejohnstoneKO.github.io/README.md

 We decided to put the transcripts online as a compromise between retaining control and allowing access.
 The transcripts are searchable.
 If someone wants the audio media itslef, they can complete a form to request it.
 The result can simply be added to the existing organisation website.

+PLEASE NOTE: The content of these transcripts in the property of Eastside Community Heritage and they retaint he copyright of it.

 <h2> How to use</h2>

 1. Convert all transcript files from .docx to html.
 You can do this manually in Microsoft Word, by saving as a webpage.
 To do this for a batch, use the following bash from the folder containing transripts: